bidursapkota00/Design-Patterns/README.md

 - Encapsulation Violation as Client code must know the internal implementation details of size and urls
 - Tight Coupling as Changes to the internal structure (e.g., switching from array to LinkedList) would break all client code

+---

+---

+---

 ### Strategy Pattern

-- Allows passing different algorithms (behaviours) to an object.
+- Allows passing different algorithms (behaviors) to an object.
 - Makes algorithm interchangeable.
 - Allows defining a template (skeleton) for an operation.
 Specific steps will then be implemented in subclasses.